-So, you’ve packed your bags and kissed college goodbye.
-As you settle into a job (or maybe a job hunt), you think: Roommates?
-No sweat, I’ve lived with other people for the last four years, I got this.
+So, you’ve packed your bags and kissed college and college roommates goodbye.
+As you settle into a job (or maybe a job hunt), you think: Roommates again?
+No sweat, I’ve done a good job with college roommate search and lived with other people for the last four years, I got this.

-While at first it’s going to feel like the same thing you’ve done all through college — sharing living space, making frozen pizza, lots of Netflix — it’s not a carbon copy.
-As you settle into this new season of life, you’ll start to realize the differences, both subtle and unavoidable.
+While at first it’s going to feel like the same thing you’ve done all through college with college roommates — sharing living space, making frozen pizza, lots of Netflix — it’s not a carbon copy.
+As you settle into this new season of life and carry on your outside of college roommate search, you’ll start to realize the differences, both subtle and unavoidable.
 When you’re entering a new co-living situation, it’s important to know what factors might get in the way of a successful relationship.
 Here are some things to consider when comparing post-grad and college roommates.

 The working world can be a terrifying place at first.
 There’s business casual dress codes, meetings, awkward happy hours — oh, and there’s also a paycheck!
-Depending on your new roommate and your new job, this could mean a lot of things:
+Depending on your new out of college roommate search and your new job, this could mean a lot of things:

-- You both have paychecks and you can afford nice things.
+- You both have paychecks and you can afford nice things unlike your college roommates.
 (Like cloth napkins and DVR!)

 - You make more money than your roommate.
-You feel weird asking for money when you swipe for pizza or ask about that bill.
+And feel weird asking for money when you swipe for pizza or ask about that bill.

 - You make less than he or she does.
 It’s hard to explain why you have to pass on a cruise with your buddies or a weekend getaway.